TechRancher/TechRancher/README.md

 ## What I am Interested in

-Being a rancher I have found areas that would make rancher's lives a little easier.
+Being a former Rancher I have found areas that would make Rancher's lives a little easier.
 I am trying to get a better idea of coding to be able to build some of my ideas.
-I have spend some time learning this different languages along my trail.
+I have spend some time learning these different languages along my trail.

 ### Here are the Languages I have learned: